grnisha/GitHub-Octopus-Workshop/Workshop/WorkshopGuide/12_Additional_Information.md

 The critical issue in this scenario is that the same components must be deployed multiple times, once for each end customer.

-1. Deploy multiple instances of your project into the same [environment](/docs/infrastructure/environments/index.md);
+1. Deploy multiple instances of your project into the same environment:

 * Tenant-per-customer
 * Tenant-per-tester